Who we are

 John Berry

-John Berry, a physicist by training, has a long history of living in, and working for, housing co-operatives in London.
+John, a physicist by training, has a long history of living in, and working for, housing co-operatives in London.
 He was Chair of Solon Co-operative Housing Services in the 1980s, and has also held positions with Birchfield House Co-op.
 Now retired, he is active in local organisations and is also at present learning modern Greek.

 Anne Sutcliffe

-Anne Sutcliffe is a legal professional who specialises in Insurance law and has acted for housing associations amongst other clients for a number of years.
+Anne is a legal professional who specialises in Insurance law and has acted for housing associations amongst other clients for a number of years.
 Her ability to take a risk based view on matters and strategy is of particular use to the board.
 She is active in the local community with special interests in developing & growing local communities and supporting education through the linking of groups.
 She is also part of a community project encouraging the exchange of clothes and accessories in order to develop community spirit, reduce consumption and raise awareness of unethical consumer habits.

 Sally Hinton